Luthaf/luthaf.github.io/_posts/2015-09-10-julia-some-criticism.md

 In Julia, when you do `using Package`, you bring all exported names from the package inside your current namespace.
 This is (for all exported symbols) the corresponding operation to Python `from package import *`.
-But what append if we already have another variable with the same name?
+But what happens if we already have another variable with the same name?
 Let's see (julia 0.4):

 ```julia